yagop/node-telegram-bot-api/README.md

 ## sendVideo(chatId, A, [options])

-Send video files, Telegram clients support mp4 videos (other formats may be sent whith `sendDocument`)
+Use this method to send video files, Telegram clients support mp4 videos (other formats may be sent as Document).

 See: https://core.telegram.org/bots/api#sendvideo